AuroraBackcountry/infoex-api/infoex-agent-service/N8N_REQUEST_FORMAT.md

 ## Notes

 1. **Session ID**: This should match what's in your Redis database
-2. **User Info**: Claude will include the user name in submissions
-3. **No Redis Lookup Needed**: By passing all data in the request, Claude doesn't need to guess Redis structure
+2. **No Redis Lookup Needed**: By passing all data in the request, Claude doesn't need to guess Redis structure
-4. **Date Format**: Must be MM/DD/YYYY
+3. **Date Format**: Must be MM/DD/YYYY

 ## Single-Step Process (Default)